Two young people sitting in the grass together.

 Find out more about medication

-If you have a friend or loved one that is struggling with a phobia, your support can make a big difference.
-Struggling with a phobia can be really isolating, especially if the phobia is around something that doesn’t tend to cause anxiety in most people.
-Having a friend, family member or someone you trust on your side can make you feel more confident to face your challenges and overcome your phobia.
+If you someone you care about is struggling with a phobia, your support can make a huge difference.
+Phobias can be really isolating, especially when it’s something most people don’t worry about.
+Having someone on their side can help them feel more confident to overcome their phobia.

 • Take their phobia seriously